 |Data not available|

-Through the Alliance, AHA will develop wellness fact and tip sheets and OSHA will review and provide feedback to AHA.
-The products will be posted on the AHA and OSHA Alliance Web page on the organization's Web site and OSHA will link to the documents from the OSHA and AHA Alliance Web page on OSHA's Web site.
+Through the Alliance, AHA will also develop wellness informational products and OSHA will review and provide feedback on them to AHA.
+The products will be posted on the AHA and OSHA Alliance Web page on the organization's Web site and OSHA will link to the informational products from the OSHA and AHA Alliance Web page as well as the Alliance Program Participants Developed Products Web page on the Agency's Web site.

 The Department of Labor does not endorse, takes no responsibility for, and exercises no control over the linked organization or its views, or contents, nor does it vouch for the accuracy or accessibility of the information contained on the destination server.
 The Department of Labor also cannot authorize the use of copyrighted materials contained in linked Web sites.
 Users must request such authorization from the sponsor of the linked Web site.
 Thank you for visiting our site.
 Please click the button below to continue.